dhatwalia/insurance/README.md

 Note the Client ID and Client secret.

 ### On your device
+1. Install MySQL and create a database named “insurance”

-1. Run the following commands
+2. Run the following commands
     ```
     $ pip install -r required.txt